Visible vs. Invisible Blood in Urine

 The anti-cancer drug cyclophosphamide (Cytoxan) has known to cause urinary bleeding.
 Gross urinary blood sometimes occurs if the patient takes an anticoagulant, such as aspirin or the blood thinner heparin, in conjunction with a condition that causes your bladder to bleed.

-Although it is uncommon, blood in urine may be linked to bladder trauma, dehydration, or the breakdown of red blood cells that occurs during sustained aerobic exercise.
+Although it is uncommon, hematuria may be linked to bladder trauma, dehydration, or the breakdown of red blood cells that occurs during sustained aerobic exercise.
 Although almost any athlete can develop visible urinary bleeding after an intense workout, runners are affected the most.

 In order to determine the cause of your Hematuria, your Urologist may run the following tests: